-Aaron Gibson Residential support worker 03.07.1979 Ofsted Enhanced 01.04.
-2023 Aaron has his level 3 Diploma Children and young people.
-Aaron has completed Safeguarding training along with several other in-house training.
-Aaron has several years' experience of working alongside children with emotional and behavioural difficulties.
-Aaron has previously worked in a residential setting with children who had a range of different needs and is Aaron has previous in-house training and will then be required to complete the following course on starting at Moonreach, Team Teach, Fire training, Food hygiene, Safe administration of medication, Record Keeping, Infection, Control, Challenging behaviour, Health & Safety, communicating effectively, Risk assessment, safeguarding and First aid at work.
-As well as these courses Robert Mayger Residential Worker 26.03.1997 Ofsted enhanced 18.09.2023 English Lit- A English Lang-A Maths-A Physics-A Business Studies-A Biology- B Chemistry-B History-B Psychology- C German-C College Biology-B Psychology-C Sociology-B Law-D BSC Social Sciences2:1 University of Kent MSc Cognitive Neuropsychology- 2:1 Rob has previous experience of working with children in a school environment on a 1:1 basis.
-Rob also has 3 years residential experience with adults with acquired brain injuries.
-Rob has a real passion to support individuals in whatever way is needed to help them progress.
-Rob will be required to complete the following courses on starting at Moonreach, Team Teach, Fire training, Food hygiene, Safe administration of medication, Record Keeping, Infection, Control, Challenging behaviour, Health & Safety, communicating effectively, Risk assessment, safeguarding and First aid at work.
-As well as these courses Lucy Seymour Shift leader 17.02.1998 Ofsted Enhanced 23.02.23 Lucy holds her level three in children's and young person's workforce as well as a higher diploma in care and therapeutic studies.
-Lucy also has a level 2 and 3 in Counselling.
-Lucy has several years previous experience of working in a children's residential home and has now joined Moonreach Lucy has a good understanding in supporting children with emotional and behavioural difficulties.
-Starting at Moonreach, Team Teach, Fire training, Food hygiene, Safe administration of medication, Record Keeping, Infection, Control, Challenging behaviour, Health & Safety, communicating effectively, Risk assessment, safeguarding and First aid at work.
+Helen Reeve Senior Shift Leader 02/06/1988 Enhanced 08/01/22 Helen has achieved her CACHE Level 2 and has a Merit in Childcare & Education.
+Helen has recently completed her level 3.
+Helen began working in the homes as an agency worker before joining the company as a Residential Care Worker.
+Helen has worked in different care settings with the agency and has a background of working within school settings Helen is progressing and is now a shift leader in Moonreach Helen has completed all mandatory training in, Fire training, prevention, Food hygiene, Safe administration of medication, Record Keeping, Infection control Challenging behaviour, Health & Safety, communicating effectively, Risk assessment, safeguarding Robert Mayger Shift leader 26.03.1997 Enhanced 18.09.2023 Robert has school / college qualifications as well as a BSC Social Sciences2:1 University of Kent MS Cognitive Neuropsychology- 2:1 Rob has previous experience of working with children in a school environment on a 1:1 basis.
+Rob also has 3 years of residential experience with adults with acquired brain injuries.
+Rob has a real passion for supporting individuals in whatever way is needed to help them progress.
+Rob has completed Team Teach, Fire training, Food hygiene, Safe administration of medication, Record Keeping, Infection, Control, Challenging behaviour, Health & Safety, communicating effectively, as well as specific training as required by the home.
+Even Cosier Residential Support worker 16.02.24 Enhanced 19.08.24 Evan holds a level two qualification in behavioural support.
+Evan has a good understanding of safeguarding from his previous roles which are an integral part of his role in Forza House.
+Evan has worked with vulnerable adults and children in different settings for ten years.
+And has several transferrable skills gained through his experience of working with vulnerable people Evan has completed Team Teach, Fire training, Food hygiene, Safe administration of medication, Record Keeping, Infection, Control, Challenging behaviour, Health & Safety, communicating effectively, Risk assessment, safeguarding, and First aid at work.
+As well as house-specific training